Ai686Leo/aria2-for-module/README_en.md

 4.The default RPC key is 123456, you can change it in the configuration file.

+5.Aria2 can be configured to not start automatically at boot.
+This requires adding a file named noaria2 in this module's directory.

 # FAQs
 1.What is 1.aria2-127-0-0-1.nip.io? --- This domain is provided by [nip.io](nip.io), you can go to that site to see what it is